J0eyS/nginx-installer/README.md

 ---

+## AI

+ This installer script and/or the description was created with the help of AI tools.

+---

 ## Contributing

 Contributions and feedback are welcome!
 Feel free to open issues or submit pull requests to improve support or add features.